globalbusinesssetup/palmsouq-front/README.md

 - [Learn Next.js](https://nextjs.org/learn) - an interactive Next.js tutorial.

 You can check out [the Next.js GitHub repository](https://github.com/vercel/next.js/) - your feedback and contributions are welcome!

+This is a custom server used nextjs app, to deploy/start without custom server, replace scripts of package.json with `` next dev `` and `` next start ``